manifold-systems/manifold/manifold-core-parent/manifold/README.md

 See [Setup]() for examples of using Manifold statically.

->Note, the static configuration is the recommended configuration for Manifold.
-Using it results in smaller, faster,
+>Note, `static` is the recommended configuration for most projects.
+Using it results in smaller, faster, more versatile
->more versatile projects.
+>projects.

 ### Dynamic Configuration